List of international cricket centuries by Steve Smith

-Ste Smith has scored 48 international centuries for Australia.
+Steve Smith has scored 49 international centuries for Australia.

 Steve Smith is an Australian cricketer and a former captain of the Australian national team.
-As of June 2025, Smith has played 117 Test and 170 One Day International (ODI) matches for Australia, and has scored 36 and 12 centuries in the respective formats.
+As of January 2026, Smith has played 123 Test and 170 One Day International (ODI) matches for Australia, and has scored 37 and 12 centuries in the respective formats.
 His batting average is one of the highest in Test cricket history.

 Smith made his Test debut against Pakistan in July 2010 at Lord's.
 His first Test century came during the fifth match of the 2013 Ashes series when he scored 138 not out.
 His highest score of 239 came against the same team during the 2017–18 series at the WACA Ground, Perth.
 Smith has scored Test centuries at eighteen different cricket grounds, including thirteen at venues outside Australia.
-In terms of centuries, he has been most successful against England (12) and India (11).
+In terms of centuries, he has been most successful against England (13) and India (11).
 As of December 2024, he ranks second in the list of most centuries by an Australian in Tests.
-He topped the ICC Test Rankings for the best batsman in the years 2015, 2016 and 2017; on 30 December 2017 he achieved a rating of 947, the second highest of all time after Don Bradman (961).As a result of his involvement in the 2018 Australian ball-tampering scandal, Smith was subsequently banned from all forms of cricket, except club level, for a year in March 2018.
+He topped the ICC Test Rankings for the best batsman in the years 2015, 2016 and 2017; on 30 December 2017 he achieved a rating of 947, the second highest of all time after Don Bradman (961).
+As a result of his involvement in the 2018 Australian ball-tampering scandal, Smith was subsequently banned from all forms of cricket, except club level, for a year in March 2018.

 Smith made his ODI debut against West Indies in February 2010.
 He did not bat in the match but took two wickets for 78 runs.
 His first century in the format came against Pakistan at the Sharjah Cricket Stadium in October 2014; he was named the man of the match for his match-winning innings of 101.
 His highest ODI score of 164 came against New Zealand at the Sydney Cricket Ground in December 2016; he captained Australia in the match which they won by 68 runs.
 Smith has scored his ODI centuries at eight different cricket grounds, including two at venues outside Australia, one each against Pakistan, India and South Africa.
 He has scored twelve centuries in ODIs and is in fifth position in the ODI centuries list for Australia.

 He has played 67 Twenty20 International (T20I) matches without scoring a century; his highest score in the format is 90.
-As of February 2025, he is joint-12th in the list of players who have scored the most centuries in international cricket.
+As of January 2026, he is joint-11th in the list of players who have scored the most centuries in international cricket.